-When a person or persons repeatedly use words, strength or actions to hurt others, and where there is an imbalance of power.
+When a person or persons repeatedly use words, strength or actions to hurt others and make them unhappy.
 It can be a persistent act carried out towards a single person or the same act carried out by more than one individual.
-Unkind behaviour that is not continuous or doesn't involve an imbalance of power, is not bullying, but will still be dealt with.
+Unkind behaviour that is not continuous, is not bullying, but will still be dealt with.